upper waypoint

 For Owens, himself a housing researcher, the evidence is clear: limiting the supply of homes increases their price.
 It’s a conclusion backed by several literature reviews citing dozens of studies.

-But other residents worry that opening historically Black neighborhoods to more apartment construction will further accelerate gentrification.
+However, other residents worry that opening historically Black neighborhoods to more apartment construction will further accelerate gentrification.

-“How is this upzoning going to affect African-Americans?”
+“How is this upzoning going to affect African Americans?”
 Willie Phillips, of the community group, Friends of Adeline, told Planning Commission officials at a February meeting.

-Without considering that potential impact, he said, “You are destined to basically go back to the 1950s, because … African-Americans cannot afford to live here.”
+Without considering that potential impact, he said, “You are destined to basically go back to the 1950s because … African-Americans cannot afford to live here.”

 An image of a house next to a row of homes.

-(Left) 1310 Haskell Street in Berkeley on Feb.
+(Left) 1310 Haskell St. in Berkeley on Feb.
 27, 2020.
 (Beth LaBerge/KQED)

 Owens said he isn’t worried about Berkeley becoming gentrified; that has already happened.